More

 Scalefusion for Private iOS App Distribution

-Scalefusion iOS MDM empowers IT admins to silently distribute their enterprise iOS apps on multiple devices effortlessly.
+Scalefusion iOS MDM Solution empowers IT admins to silently distribute their enterprise iOS apps on multiple devices effortlessly.
 You can easily upload an IPA file or a plist file and push it on all the device profiles of your choice.

 Pre-requisites: